 How Do I Correct My Order of Precedence Record?

-So, you've pulled up your individual record in the Atenveldt Order of Precedence, and an award you received is missing!
+So, you've found your personal record in the Atenveldt Order of Precedence, and an award you received is missing!
 Or maybe it's there, but it's listed incorrectly—the wrong level for multi-tiered awards, or the wrong date.
 What now?

 Awards sometimes get listed under a familiar nickname instead of the properly registered name and, while we are working diligently on combining those records, we can't cross-reference names until we know to whom they belong!

 If you find an award of yours listed under an alias, nickname or previously-registered name, just e-mail the Abacus Herald